21 Tips To Kick-Start Your Meal Planning Strategy

-2. Pick A Day
+2. Pick a day

-3. Write It Down
+3. Write it down

-5. Know Your Week
+5. Know your week

 Are Wednesdays typically filled with practices and rehearsals?
 Maybe that’s an automatic leftover night.
 Is Friday a bit more relaxed?
 Think about making that the day you introduce new recipes into the rotation.
 Find your rhythm; it’ll help you draw up and stick to a meal plan.

 It’s all about making a big batch of something.
 Double the recipe for Taco Tuesday and freeze half to save it for next week.
-Make a huge slow cooker stew and stash part of it in the freezer for another day.
+Make a huge slow cooker stew (like the one below) and stash part of it in the freezer for another day.
 Batch cooking doesn’t have to just be about dedicating a single day to cook for a whole week — though that’s certainly one method.
 However you choose to do batch cooking, the principle is a big time saver: Reduce the number of times you need to cook.

-7. Know Thy Freezer
+7. Know thy freezer

 Remember, part of having a stocked pantry means keeping it stocked.
 Don’t let yourself get caught empty-handed next time you reach for the olive oil.
-If you run out of something, make sure it goes on the list for the next shopping trip.
-Note that a well-stocked pantry may not happen overnight.
+If you do run out of something, make sure it goes on your list for the next grocery shopping trip.
+Note that a well-stocked pantry may not happen overnight — that's OK.
 Sometimes it’s a question of buying a few things a week (check the store’s sale circular!) that can live in your pantry and swoop in to save a future mealtime.

 Once every week or two, make it a “clean out the fridge and freezer” night.
 Then, make stir fry or pizza with what you’ve rescued.
-Store-bought pizza dough can be stashed in the freezer for the occasion and stir fry sauce can live in the fridge for eons.
+Store-bought pizza dough can be stashed in the freezer for the occasion and stir-fry sauce can live in the fridge for eons.
 And when it comes to pizza, don’t fall into the “cheese and red sauce” trap.
 Expand your pizza horizons and know it’s all fair game: Turkey with stuffing, chicken with vegetables, beef with squash — all potential pizza toppings.
 Have a pizza crust at the ready and everything starts looking like a potential pizza.

 You’ve made a list.
 You’ve done the shopping.
 But things happen, so always have a ready-to-go meal waiting in the wings.
 Maybe it’s a pasta dish as simple as fusilli with frozen peas and canned tuna, or an emergency frozen casserole.
 (Either way, make a note to replace the meal once it’s eaten.
-Future You says thank you.)
+Future You says thanks.)

-14. Breakfast For Dinner
+14. Breakfast for dinner

 Break free from the idea that every dinner has to feature three hot components in a perfectly orchestrated symphony of flavor.
 In fact, break free from the idea that dinner has to be dinner at all.
 Dinner can be breakfast — well, “brinner.”
 Somehow, knowing that can take a weight off the planning process.
 Pencil in a brinner every once in a while, whether it’s scrambling some eggs and toasting some English muffins, or folding some leftover vegetables into an omelet with cheese.

-15. Keep It Real
+15. Keep it real

 Sometimes being realistic means scheduling a day that says “restaurant delivery.”
 Sometimes it means buying pre-chopped vegetables instead of chopping them yourself.
 Some people will make pizza dough from scratch and some will pick it up at the store.
 Overall, the point is to be honest with yourself about your time and budget.
 If your plan and goals are exaggerated, you’re setting yourself up for failure.
 It’s okay to be flexible with the plan once it’s in place, but the plan should be workable and realistic — even if that means penciling in delivery sometimes.

-16. Get Others Involved
+16. Get others involved